MelchiorKokernoot/laravel-autowire-config/README.md

 ## Usage

 Firstly, implement the `AutowireConfig` interface on your service provider.
-Typehint one of the following config classes in your constructor, and use the camelCase version of the config key as the property name.
+Typehint one of the typed config classes in your constructor, and use the camelCase version of the config key as the property name.

 ```php